-In both of these cases, a workflow will be triggered and a member workflow group Benefits Approvers Group needs to approve the amount of money claimed before it is paid out to the employee.
+In both of these cases, a workflow will be triggered and the employee’s HR Business Partner needs to approve the amount of money claimed before it is paid out to the employee.
 The employee receives an email notification about the approval of the benefits claim.

 In the following, both options are described.